 Be vigilant: SPCA’s reminder to pet owners this Easter Weekend

-Easter may be a long weekend of food and fun for many, but for our four-legged friends it can be a potentially dangerous time and SPCA is warning pet owners to be vigilant and keep their companions safe.
+Though Easter may be a long weekend of food and fun for humans, for our four-legged friends it can be a potentially dangerous time.
+SPCA is warning pet owners to be vigilant and keep their companions safe this Easter.

 Many common treats and snacks that people enjoy over the Easter Weekend can actually cause serious harm to pets.
 It’s common knowledge that chocolate is toxic to dogs, but it is also toxic to cats and many other animals.
 In addition, there are also a number of other Easter goodies, including hot cross buns, that can be harmful to our furry friends.